Law of the Plainsman

-Law of the Plainsman is distinctive in that it was one of the few television programs that featured a Native American as the lead character, a bold move for U.S. network television at that time.
+Law of the Plainsman is distinctive in that it was one of the few television programs that featured a Native American as the lead character, a bold move for American network television at that time.
 Ansara had earlier appeared in the series Broken Arrow, having portrayed the Apache chief, Cochise.
-Ansara, however, was not Native American but of Lebanese descent.
+Ansara, however, was not Native American but of Syrian descent.